Boson topological insulators: A window into highly entangled quantum phases

 \section{Constructing SPT with coupled layers of $Z_2$ liquids}

 From the considerations in the previous sections, it is clear that to construct a 3+1-D SPT state, we only need to construct the corresponding topological order on the surface but have a confined bulk with gapped excitations.
 In this section we give one such explicit construction using coupled layers of $2d$ $Z_2$ liquids.
 Specifically we consider a system of stacked layers where each layer realizes a $Z_2$ topological order that is allowed in strictly 2d systems.
 Then we couple the different layers together in such a way that the bulk is confined and gapped.
 But we show that the surface layer is left unconfined and further corresponds to the surface $Z_2$ topological order of an SPT phase.
+A similar coupled-layer construction of the free fermion topological insulator was proposed\cite{layerti} to obtain the sigle Dirac cone on the surface.
 We first illustrate this by constructing the $eTmT$ with $Z_2^T$ symmetry, and it will be clear later that this can be generalized to all the SPT states mentioned in this paper.

 Consider stacking $N$ layers of $Z_2$ liquids in the $eT$ state which is allowed in strictly $2d$.
 Now turn on an inter-layer coupling to make the composite particles $e_im_{i+1}e_{i+2}$ condensed, where $i$ is the layer index running from $1$ to $N-2$.
 Note that the $e_im_{i+1}e_{i+2}$ all have bosonic self and bosonic mutual statistics so that they may be simultaneously condensed.
 As illustrated in Figure \ref{layer}, this procedure confines all the non-trivial quasi-particles in the bulk.
 However four particles on the surfaces survive as the only deconfined objects: $e_1,m_1e_2,e_N,m_{N}e_{N-1}$.
 Notice that $e_1$ and $m_1e_2$ are mutual semions and have self-boson statistics.
 Thus they form a $Z_2$ liquid at the top surface.
 Similarly $e_N$ and $m_Ne_{N-1}$ are self bosons, have mutual semion statistics and form a $Z_2$ liquid at the bottom surface.
 The key point however is that all these particles have ${\cal T}^2=-1$.
 Thus either surface is in the $eTmT$ state though the bulk has no exotic excitations.
 By the analysis above we identify this with the 3d SPT state with $Z_2^T$ symmetry.